codess-aus/Oredev-Imposter-Syndrome/docs/index.md

 	<figcaption class="visually-hidden">Animated workshop teaser illustrating imposter syndrome themes.</figcaption>
 </figure>

 Explore the journey through Imposter Syndrome and out the other side!
-Discover your strengths as a developer.
-Navigate each chapter to learn, reflect, and grow!
+In this workshop, we'll examine the five types of imposter syndrome that affect developers, share practical strategies to overcome self-doubt, and discover how tools like GitHub Copilot can support your growth.
+Whether you're a beginner questioning your place in tech or a senior developer still battling that inner critic, you'll find practical advice and community here.

+Remember: that voice in your head that says you're not good enough?
+It's lying to you.

 ---